WKD (01) ... World Kigo Database

 In the following years, Yahei studied large-scale fireworks and showed his marvelous works at the Water God Festival in 1717.
 When the country suffered many deaths due to famine in Kansai (west) and cholera in Edo, the 8th shogun Tokugawa Yoshimune held a Water God Festival at Sumida River to console the souls of the dead, with Yahei’s fireworks.
 This is said to be the beginning of Sumidagawa Fireworks that continues to attract millions of people in Tokyo today.

 Another fireworks company that became famous and popular in Edo alongside of Kagiya was Tamaya.
-Tamaya was opened in 1810 by Seikichi, one of Kagiya’s assistant manager, as an independent branch of Kagiya.
+Tamaya was opened in 1810 by Seikichi, one of Kagiya’s assistant managers, as an independent branch of Kagiya.

 By latter Edo Period both Kagiya and Tamaya had made impeccable success in the fireworks industry in Edo.
 The Sumidagawa Fireworks was left to these two companies, the upper stream to Tamaya and the lower to Kagiya.
 When the fireworks spread in the night sky, the audience started to call out “Tah-ma-yaah” and “Kah-gi-yaah” on top of their cheers accordingly to which side of the river the fireworks were shot from, saying “this is Kagiya’s hanabi,” or “this is Tamaya’s.”
 This is the very origin of the famous phrase “Tamaya, Kagiya” that the Japanese shout out when viewing fireworks.